You have 2 options for powering your pool pump with solar electricity:

 If you buy a decent sized solar system for your home (6kW+), then that will be able to easily power your pool pump except on really overcast days.
 Simply install regular solar and set your pool pump timer to run as close to midday as possible.
 For example you may run it from 11am-1pm over winter and 10am-3pm over summer.

-On overcast days your pool pump will draw power from the grid.
+- On overcast days your pool pump may draw power from the grid.

 - You will need a good sized solar power system to power your home and pump ( I recommend at least 6kW of solar)

 If possible, the best option is to simply power your pool pump from your home's regular supply.
 Just be sure you have a big enough solar system to power your pool pump as well as the rest of your house.
 This is the most efficient use of your solar power because all the solar power generated is either consumed or exported to the grid.

 But there are 2 situations where an 'off grid' pool pump makes sense.

 #1 If you can't get permission from your electricity network to install as many grid connected panels as you'd like, then you can take the 'off grid pool pump' route.
 The pool pump's panels will not be connected to the grid so no one can stop you adding those panels.

 #2 If you can't get enough panels on your roof to power your home and your pool pump, then the pool pump's panels could be mounted on a structure close to the pool and directly connected to a DC pool pump.